 The City Council adopted updated Housing Mitigation Fees (effective July 1, 2019) for both residential and non-residential uses, The Below Market Rate (BMR) Housing Mitigation Program Procedural Manual (Housing Mitigation Manual) establishes procedures to implement housing mitigation as required by the General Plan 2014-2022 Housing Element.
 This manual consists of two major components, Section One addressing the office and industrial mitigation and Section Two addressing residential housing mitigation.

 Below Market Rate (BMR) Manual

-On September 20, 2016, the City Council adopted an updated version of the Policy & Procedures Manual for Administering Deed Restricted Affordable Housing Units- BMR Manual.
+On March 20, 2018, the City Council adopted an updated version of the Policy and Procedures Manual for Administering Deed Restricted Affordable Housing Units (BMR Manual).